fritzrehde/watchbind/README.md

 ```

 First, the selected lines are deleted using the `DELETE-OP` (e.g. `echo $LINES | xargs rm`).
-Then, we instantly want to see the new output of the input command that doesn't contain the deleted lines anymore, so we `reload`.
+Then, we want to see the updated output of the input command that doesn't contain the deleted lines anymore, so we `reload`.
-Finally, we want to remove our previous selection of lines, as the previously selected lines are gone now, so we call `unselect-all`.
+Finally, we want to remove our the selection of the now removed lines, so we call `unselect-all`.

 ### Piping